Giuseppe Ottolenghi: Biography

 On June 24, during the Battle of Custoza, after seeing General Brignone was in danger, he personally placed himself at the head of the carabinieri and the guides at the charge of the command, and charged at the enemy, successfully repelling them and saving the general.
 For this deed he wads given the Knight's Cross of the Military Order of the Savoy.
 In the summer of 1869 he was invited to assist the French Army in Châlons-en-Champagne.
 He fought for the French during the Franco-Prussian War.

 In August 1871, he was appointed professor of history in the Military Academy of Modena.
 Promoted to major on November 9, 1872, he was assigned to the 62nd infantry regiment, based in Sicily.
 He returned to Modena in 1873.

 In 1877, Giuseppe Ottolenghi married Elisa Lea Segre in Turin.
-That year, he became the 2nd territorial division's Chief of Staff inAlessandria and was promoted to lieutenant-colonel.
+That year, he became the 2nd territorial division's Chief of Staff in Alessandria and was promoted to lieutenant-colonel.
 In April 1879, he served as a member of the International Commission, which was charged after the Congress of Berlin to deal with the borders between Montenegro and the Ottoman Empire.
 In June 1881, he was promoted to colonel, taking command of the 27th Infantry Regiment "Pavia", which he held for about a year, before he left to command the 4th Alpine Regiment, which had just been founded in Turin.

 In 1884, he came back to the General Staff Corps, first as an attaché to the Second Army Corps in Genoa, then to Turin in 1886 to join the First Army Corps.

 On April 8, 1888, he was appointed colonel brigadier and given command of the King's Brigade, stationed in Rome. de général de division He became General major on April 14.
 During his stay in the capital, he was picked by Umberto I to teach Vittorio Emanuele III on warfare and military matters.
 Ottolenghi's ties to the future king continued from 1891 to 1892, when the Prince took command of the First Infantry Regiment, after the King's Brigade had been transferred to Naples.